 a) the cancer risk is acceptable

 b) the carbon cost is acceptable

 We think not!
 But in order to get the super-powers to see the light, we need a more stable global economy based on sustainable practices.
 This is called the Circular Economy.

 In order for the super-powers to see the light, other nations with aspirations to becoming a nuclear power, might also want to adjust their viewpoint - to help defuse the perceived need for weapons of mass destruction.

-ZERO RADIATION & CARBON: The Elizabeth Swann shown above, is a zero emissions vessel, using only solar and wind power for propulsion.
-She could have a boosted performance with hydrogen batteries as a hybrid, to provide high speed transits as a ferry, though 10 knots constant is achievable in theory using only onboard renewables.
+ZERO RADIATION & CARBON: The Elizabeth Swann shown above, is a zero emissions vessel, using only solar and hydrogen power for propulsion.
+She could have a boosted performance as a hydrogen hybrid, to provide high speed transits as a ferry, though 10 knots constant is achievable in theory using only onboard renewables.
 The shipping world may like it more if they can just fill up in ports, as they are at the moment.